 Other Visual C++ Redistributables you see in the list of programs come along with the application which required it.

 Whenever an application is developed using the Visual C++ code, it requires the redistributable to run on the PC.
-This happens mostly with the PC gamers.
+This happens mostly with PC gamers.
 The next time when you download a game or get it through the stream, notice that it may install a redistributable package on your PC.
-Another reason of having so many redistributable files on your PC is that the main version of Visual C++ usually contains many builds.
+Another reason for having so many redistributable files on your PC is that the main version of Visual C++ usually contains many builds.

 I have multiple versions of Visual C++ Redistributables on my computer, Can I remove some?

 It’s better to keep them because most of them would have come with the programs installed on your PC and deleting them may crash the program or game.
 Though you can try to remove the oldest versions of redistributables installed on your PC and check how it goes – but then again it would require a load of checking and so it is better to let them be.
 It makes no sense to go through such deep checking and testing to get a few MB of space on your PC.

 Microsoft has changed its way significantly in recent times.
 Now if Visual C++ 2019 Redistributable is installed you do not need to install the Visual C++ 2017 redistributable packages as earlier packages are automatically supported.